Search Shop

 I. POLICY PURPOSE

 The Clemson University Athletic Department (CUAD) supports student-athletes receiving compensation for the use of their name, image and likeness (NIL).
 We believe that NIL activities can contribute greatly to a student-athlete’s personal, professional, and social development.
-With that belief as our foundation, this policy is designed to allow student-athletes to harness the full potential of their NIL opportunities in accordance with university expectations and applicable NCAA bylaws.
-POLICY
+With that belief as our foundation, this policy is designed to allow student-athletes to harness the full potential of their NIL opportunities in accordance with University expectations, applicable NCAA bylaws, and legal settlements, including the House settlement.

 II.
 STATEMENT

-Clemson University Student-athletes may earn compensation for their name, image, and likeness (“NIL”).
-Such compensation must align with a genuine payment and not be an improper recruiting inducement or pay-for-play.
-NIL activity must be in compliance with applicable laws, NCAA rules, and CUAD policy, including the NIL rules found below.
+Clemson University student-athletes may earn compensation for their name, image, and likeness (“NIL”).
+Such compensation must align with a genuine payment and not be for pay-for-play.
+NIL activity must be in compliance with applicable laws, court settlements, NCAA rules, and CUAD policy, including the NIL rules found below.

 III.
 NIL RULES